How to share only your approximate location with iPhone apps

 Location data is among the most personal pieces of information about you because it’s often used to gain valuable insights into your daily routine, habits, places you frequent, and so forth.

-Building on top of iOS 13’s tightened location controls, iOS and iPadOS 14 and later make it easy to share your rough location instead of your device’s exact GPS coordinates.
+iOS and iPadOS make it easy to share your rough location with apps instead of exact GPS coordinates.

 share approximate location - a map showing a rough location